wells-wood-research/drFrankenstein/torsion_fitting_notebooks/torsion_fitting.md

 A. **mol2_mm_parameterisation**

-Processes mol2 files from the QM scans.
-They can have GAFF2 atom types, but the CA type should be changed to CX to differentiate it from other sp3 carbons.
+Processes mol2 files from the QM scans and creates prmtop and inpcrd files from which we will get the MM energy.
+The mol2 files can have GAFF2 atom types, but the CA type should be changed to CX to differentiate it from other sp3 carbons.
 Can get frcmod of a reference mol2 file with:

 ``parmchk2 -i somemol2filefromQMscans.mol2 -f mol2 -o molecule.frcmod -a Y -p /home/eva/anaconda3/envs/AmberTools22/dat/leap/parm/gaff2.dat``